 Taylor Kerekes, MSc candidate

-BEEc Industry Associates are active in the field, working directly (in a paid or otherwise capacity) with a government agency, relevant industry, or non-profit organization.
-This membership category recognizes the importance of the community outside of academia in supporting the mandate of BEEc.
-Industry Associates are affiliated with a research project, mentor students, host graduate research, or make other valuable contributions and are subject to approval by the Executive Committee.
+The BEEc Industry Associate category recognizes the importance of the community outside of academia in supporting the mandate of BEEc.
+Industry Associates may be affiliated with a research project, mentor students, host graduate research, or make other valuable contributions towards the success of BEEc and are subject to approval by the Executive Committee.

-Sarah's graduate research was supervised by Dr. Sheila Colla, where she investigated whether urban honey bee hives negatively impact wild bees.
-She is now working with Wildlife Preservation Canada (WPC) as the Lead Biologist for their Native Pollinator Initiative (NPI).
-WPC collaborates with BEEc on priority research projects to conserve pollinators, especially bumble bees, and WPC often co-supervises graduate student projects with BEEc researchers.
+- Sarah's graduate research was supervised by Dr. Sheila Colla and investigated whether urban honey bee hives negatively impact wild bees.
+Sarah collaborates with BEEc on priority research projects to conserve pollinators, especially bumble bees.
+WPC often co-supervises graduate student projects with BEEc researchers.